 As soon as I read the words “Affordable Art Bots” workshop, I was in!
 A robot that makes art?
 And they are affordable?
-Sign me up!
+This is STEAM for art teachers and I was hooked.
 I knew I had to find out more about it and see if it was worth bringing this experience to my elementary students.
 I look forward to the yearly National Art Educator (NAEA) Conference, it is a great place to meet teachers you “talk” to online face to face (finally!) and, of course to learn something new.

 Imagine twenty art teachers playing with pool noodle pieces, battery operated toothbrushes, markers and googly eyes.
 You can see it, right?
 Problem solving and fun all wrapped into one!
 We experimented with inserting the toothbrush into a piece of pool noodle, added marker “legs” and gave it a whirl!
 We learned that if the toothbrush and markers were adjusted the robot could move more, or move in different directions.
 Adding eyes, mustaches and other features was the icing on the cake.